-Alternatively, you may wish to consider putting a needs analysis in place to track and review any progress made from within your company or business.
-Not only does this help you as a manager to determine their overall strengths and weaknesses, it also lets employees know how far they’ve come.
+Alternatively, you may wish to consider putting a needs analysis in place to track and review any progress made within your company or business.
+Not only does this help you as a manager to determine their overall strengths and weaknesses, but it also lets employees know how far they’ve come.

 Providing proof that leadership skills are being learned and subsequently put into practice can be an excellent motivational tool for ambitious self-starters.
 You’ll want to cultivate this mentality and ensure their talents are leading them in the right direction.